-So, you’ve read through our recent posts on nailing your sales goals with LinkedIn lead generation and finding your LinkedIn lead gen guru, and you’re ready to take the next step and hire expert help?
-Great!
+So, you’ve read through our recent posts on nailing your sales goals with LinkedIn lead generation and finding your LinkedIn lead gen guru.
+Now you’re ready to take the next step and hire a LinkedIn lead generation firm.

 What NOT to Do When Hiring a LinkedIn Lead Generation Firm

 Beginning your search for a LinkedIn expert when you don’t know what a qualified LinkedIn lead gen firm should do is a sure-fire way to hire the wrong team.

 A quality LinkedIn lead generation firm will offer a start-to-finish approach that handles the heavy lifting.
 Their methodology should include:

 - Profile optimization to ensure you’re not only making the best possible first impression, but also reaching your target audience with keywords that real people naturally search for.